-As we start a new club year I wish to say that I am once again honored to serve as YOUR president.
+As we work on another year I wish to say that I am once again honored to serve as YOUR president.
 I do not take this responsibility lightly.
 I hope we can continue making improvements in the welfare of our Saints.

 We now have a CHIC (Canine Health Information Center) database set up in which you may want to participate in order to discover if there are any health issues you might want to address in your dogs.
 You may access the list of suggested health tests by going on the OFA site and search for the CHIC page for Saint Bernards.
 You can be one of the first to earn a CHIC number.

 The Health Panel and your Board has chosen to fund two very promising studies being conducted on osteosarcoma.
 One is a donation to the Morris Animal Foundation for $25,000 and the other is $5,000 to help fund the development of a vaccine that will help the survival of dogs with osteosarcoma.
 Please consider a donation to the Charitable Foundation to keep this research going.